Training Guide¶

 Generator LR Warmup¶

-When starting to train, the learning rate slowly raises from 0 to the indicated value.
-This prevents exploding gradients after a random initialization of the weights when training the model from scratch.
+When starting to train, the learning rate slowly rises from 0 to the indicated value.
+This prevents exploding gradients after random initialization of the weights when training the model from scratch.
 The length of the LR warmup is defined with the Schedulers.g_warmup_steps parameter in the config.
-Wether the increase is linear or more smooth is defined with the Schedulers.g_warmup_type setting, ideally this should be set to cosine.
+Whether the increase is linear or smoother is defined with the Schedulers.g_warmup_type setting; ideally this should be set to cosine.

 Generator Pre-training¶

 After the loss stabilizes, the generator continues to be trained while the discriminator sits idle.
-This prevents the discriminator form overpowering the generator in early stages of the training, where the generator output is easily identifyable as synthetic.
-The binary flag training/pretrain_phase is logged to indicate wether the model is still in pretraining or not.
-Wether the pretraining is enabled or not is defined with the Training.pretrain_g_only parameter in the config, the parameter Training.g_pretrain_steps defines how many steps this pretraining takes in total.
-The parameter Training.g_warmup_steps decides how many training steps (batches) this smooth LR increase takes, setting it to 0 turns it off.
+This prevents the discriminator from overpowering the generator in early training stages, where the generator output is still easily identifiable as synthetic.
+The binary flag training/pretrain_phase is logged to indicate whether the model is still in pretraining.
+Whether pretraining is enabled is defined with the Training.pretrain_g_only parameter in the config; Training.g_pretrain_steps defines how many steps this pretraining takes in total.
+The parameter Training.g_warmup_steps defines how many training steps (batches) the smooth LR increase lasts; setting it to 0 turns it off.

 Discriminator¶